Business Terms and Conditions

 - The Customs Service:

-(2) Declarations are purchased by the Customer via the Online System and there are a number of purchase options available to the Customer, the terms of which are set out in the attached schedule.
+(2) Declarations are purchased by the Customer via the Online System and there are a number of purchase options available to the Customer, the terms of which are set out here.

-(4) As set out in Clause 15, the importer/exporter will be liable for any customs debt arising from the import/export Declarations.
+(4) As set out in Clause 8, the Customer will be liable for any customs debt arising from the import/export Declarations.

-(5) The Customer creates a Declaration via the Online System using the information required registration data described in clause 5 as well as any additional required information particular to the relevant shipment such as quantity, value and transport details.
-The Customer is responsible for ensuring the completeness and correctness of information submitted in the Declaration.
-The Customer must check and amend any errors before submitting their Declaration.
-The Customer acknowledges that the submission of incomplete or incorrect information may lead to delays or penalties, resulting in loss or damage for the Customer.
-Where in the opinion of Declaron staff, incomplete, unclear or incorrect information has been given in a Declaration, Declaron may refuse to submit the declaration to customs authorities on behalf of the Customer (see also clause 8).
+(5) The Customer creates a Declaration via the Online System using the information described in clause 5 as well as any additional required information particular to the relevant shipment such as quantity, value and transport details.
+The Customer warrants and undertakes that all information included by the Customer in a Declaration is complete and accurate and not in breach of applicable law.
+The Customer is responsible for checking and amending any errors before submitting its Declaration.
+The Customer acknowledges that the submission of incomplete or incorrect information may lead to delays or penalties being imposed by a government agency, regulator, court, international body or other third party which may result in loss or damage for the Customer.
+Except where prohibited by applicable law or regulation Declaron shall not be liable to the Customer for any loss or damage suffered by the Customer as a result of third party penalties.
+Where in the sole opinion of Declaron staff, incomplete, unclear or incorrect information has been given in a Declaration, Declaron may refuse to submit the Declaration to the customs authorities on behalf of the Customer.
+Declaron will not incur any liability to the Customer where Declaron refuses to submit a Declaration on behalf of the Customer.

 (6) The Customer may contact the Declaron customer support team to address queries relating to the Customs Service.
 The Customer may be required to provide security information to authenticate themselves when they contact the customer support team.

-(7) By clicking the submission button on the Online System, the Customer consents for Declaron to review the Declaration and to submit the Declaration to the customs authority in accordance with the terms of this Agreement.
+(7) By clicking the submission button on the Online System, the Customer agrees to Declaron reviewing the Declaration and submitting the Declaration to the customs authority in accordance with the terms of this Agreement.
 The Declaration is then pending submission to the customs authorities.

 (9) Declaron will provide confirmation to the Customer via the Online System (together with the relevant customs transaction ID) when a Declaration has been submitted to the customs authorities.

-(10) The Customer shall inform Declaron promptly if they believe that any information contained in a Declaration that it has submitted to the customs authorities via Declaron is incorrect.
+(10) The Customer shall inform Declaron promptly if it believes that any information contained in a Declaration that it has submitted to the customs authorities via Declaron is incorrect.

 - Time of Receipt of a Declaration by Declaron

-(1) Declaron will treat a Declaration as having been received by it at the time at which the Customer submits the Declaration in accordance with the terms of this Agreement (the “Time of Receipt”).
+(1) Declaron will treat a Declaration as having been received by it at the time at which the Customer submits the Declaration in accordance with Clause 6(7) (the “Time of Receipt”).

-(1) The Customer remains responsible for full settlement in cleared funds of any customs duties (plus any applicable charges) owed to the customs authorities (the “Duties”) under the applicable laws
+(1) The Customer shall be solely liable for the payment in cleared funds of any customs duties (plus any applicable charges) owed to the customs authorities (the “Duties”) under the applicable laws

-(2) The Customer is responsible for ensuring that it has adequate funds in its TAN account to discharge any Duties owed to the customs authorities.
+(2) The Customer warrants and undertakes that it has adequate funds in its TAN account to discharge any Duties owed to the customs authorities.

 (3) The amount of any Duties owed by the Customer is decided by the customs authorities in their absolute discretion.
 Any calculation of Duties in the Online System is an estimate, which may be subject to review and/or change by the customs authorities.
-Declaron does not accept any responsibility for the final calculation or payment of Duties.
+Declaron shall not be liable for the final calculation of Duties payable or for the payment of such Duties.

 - Execution time for Submission of Declarations to Authorities

-(1) The execution period shall commence at the Time of Receipt.
+(1) The execution period for Declaron to submit a Declaration to the customs authority shall commence at the Time of Receipt.

-(2) Declaron processes Declarations within 2 working hours of the Time of Receipt during a Business Day.
+(2) Declaron endeavours to process Declarations within 2 hours of the Time of Receipt during a Business Day but any such timing shall be an estimate only and time for performance by us shall not be of the essence.
 Declaration times may exceed 2 hours during periods when high volumes of Declarations are being processed.
 Large Declarations or Declarations containing supplementary information may also take more than 2 hours to be processed.

-(3) The execution period is suspended where Declaron is awaiting further information from the Customer or where Declaron has declined to submit a Declaration to the customs authorities.
+(3) The execution period is suspended without notice to the Customer where Declaron is awaiting further information from the Customer or where Declaron has declined to submit a Declaration to the customs authorities.

 - To the extent permitted by law, Declaron is not responsible for any delays, delivery failures, or any other loss or damage resulting from: